sharps4/wikiquiz/README.md

 # SharpsAI

-This project is a little game based on the Wikipedia API, where the objectives is to guess the article title.
+This project is a little game based on the Wikipedia API, where the objective is to guess the article title.

 ## Installation